k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 ## Generating API Key

 There are two ways to generate an API key: either through the Web Framework Admin or with a Fabric command.
-In both cases, you can choose whether to digitally sign the API Key, as described below.
+In both cases, you can choose whether to use HMAC-based symmetric signing of the API Key, as described below.

 * Web Framework Admin:

   1. Open the **Admin Panel** web page and select **Admin** > **Security** and then click the **API keys** tab.
   2. Click the **Add API Key +** button on the upper right of the window.

-  3. Fill in the Name (Mandatory) and choose if it shall be digitally signed (Optional) by using the checkbox on the page.
+  3. Fill in the Name (Mandatory) and choose if you need to perform HMAC-based symmetric signing (Optional) by using the checkbox on the page.

   4. Click  **Save**.